Laravel-Lang/publisher/docs/features/plugins/index.md

 ```
 source/          - The directory must include files with English localization (original).
 locales/         - The directory includes a list of folders with localization names.
-   <locale>/     - The list of valid names is in the Helldar\LaravelLangPublisher\Constants\Locales.
+   <locale>/     - The list of valid names is in the LaravelLang\Publisher\Constants\Locales.
       // files   - Any number of json and php files in the directory.
                    Condition: the file names must match the names from the `source` folder.
 ```